JesusValeraDev/JesusValeraDev.github.io/content/readings/_index.md

 ## 📚 Readings

-> The idea of this list is to have a track to myself about the books I have read 🙂
+> _The idea of this list is to keep track of the books I've read_ 🙂

 - Working Effectively With Legacy Code - Michael Feathers
 - Refactoring: Improving the Design of Existing Code - Martin Fowler